DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 As I compiled the evidence from my investigation, I realized we are living at the most crucial moment in human history.
 The management systems that have controlled human development for millennia are breaking down.
-The genetic switches installed by the original titans are beginning to activate spontaneously.
+The genetic switches installed by **The Werdh-anes** are beginning to activate spontaneously.
 And for the first time since the original experiment began, humans have a choice about what we become next.